MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 For authentication and authorization at runtime, accounts are represented by a *security principal*, which is derived from the account's identity information.
 Security principals that represent an application account are referred to as a [*service principal*](/azure/active-directory/develop/developer-glossary#service-principal-object).

-To register an application account in Azure AD for use with MIP SDK client applications:
+To register an application account in Azure AD for use with the Quickstarts and MIP SDK samples:

   > [!IMPORTANT]
   > To access Azure AD tenant management for account creation, you'll need to sign in to the Azure portal with a user account that is a member of the ["Owner" role on the subscription](/azure/billing/billing-add-change-azure-subscription-administrator).
 Depending on the configuration of your tenant, you may also need to be a member of the "Global Admininstrator" directory role to [register an application](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).